emharthi/Data-Analysis-2-Project/README.md

 , Mohammed Alsarhani - 444006145

-this project has 3 tasks:
+this Project has 3 Tasks:

+#Tasks:

 Task 1: Naive Bayes Classifier
 Objective: Build a Naive Bayes classifier to predict a target variable.